DecipherNow/workshops/training/4. Grey Matter Configuration/Grey Matter Configuration Training.md

 ...
 ```

-Now, we will create the configmap to pass to the Control deployment below called `routes-config` containing the routes information that we are passing into the control deployment:
+Now, we will create the configMap to pass to the Control deployment below called `routes-config` containing the routes information that we are trying to pass:

 ```bash
 sudo kubectl create configmap routes-config --from-file=routes.yaml
 ```

-Now we will create the new deployment file, to take a look at the old control configuration to compare, run:
+Now we will create the new deployment file.
+To take a look at the old control configuration to compare, run:

 ```bash
 cd /home/ubuntu